 Following the reforms of 1848-49, the university began to assume the form of a modern higher education institution.
 In 1882, at the culmination of the Czech National Revival, Prague’s Charles-Ferdinand University was divided into two institutions: Czech and German.

-Charles University - the name given to the Czech university after independence – achieved results putting it on a par with the world’s most prestigious academic and research institutions.
+Charles University - the name given to the Czech university after independence – achieved results putting it on par with the world’s most prestigious academic and research institutions.
 A noteworthy example is Professor Jaroslav Heyrovský’s inventions in polarography, for which he was awarded the Nobel Prize in 1959.

-Charles University was unable to resume its activities until after the Second World War.
-With the end of the Nazi German Reich, the German University in Prague, which in 1939 had joined an alliance of Reich universities, also ceased to exist.
+Charles University was unable to resume its activities until after the Second World War; with the end of the Nazi German Reich, the German University in Prague, which in 1939 had joined an alliance of Reich universities, also ceased to exist.

 The renewal of free academic life at Charles University was interrupted by the communist coup of 1948.
 For many years to follow, the regime subjected education and research to tight ideological and political control; this naturally had a detrimental effect on international links and research opportunities.
 Students, loyal to their tradition of academic freedoms, demonstrated on 17 November 1989 against the totalitarian regime, eventually initiating its fall.